A few answers to common questions regarding WINGS and SUNFLOWER:

 An alternative to meeting at an office could be to use private minibus in which facilitator come to the area where the participants are, and conduct sessions in the bus on the spot.
 This approach is more expensive though.
 It will demand additional budget line, and most likely the required money will have to be saved from other project activities.

-Project staff working for “Wings of hope” in 2013, 2014 and 2016 were not only professional psychologists but also peer case managers, lawyers, social workers and journalists.
+Project staff working for “Wings of Hope” in 2013, 2014 and 2016, as well as WINGS SUNFLOWER in 2019 and 2020, were not only professional psychologists but also peer case managers, lawyers, social workers and journalists.
 Analysis of collected data demonstrated equal degree of success of all employees, regardless of their professional background.
 In USA, the specialists of WINGS have at least MSc degree.
 In India, the Pankh staff are people with secondary and higher education.

 The organizations, which do not have employees with University degree in psychology or pedagogy, can apply the referral system through which participants can receive services of higher educated and skilled professionals at other partner organizations.